grokify/chathooks/README.md

 }
 ```

+Then, to use this service:

-To make a request, create a Glip webhook and use webhook URL's GUID to the proxy URL:
+1. create a Glip webhook
+2. use webhook URL's GUID to create the proxy URL as shown below
+3. use the proxy URL in your outbound webhook service

 | Name | Value |
 |------|-------|